Price

 Day 2Cairo, Egypt

 For centuries, Cairo has played a central role in religious and cultural developments in Egypt.
-Today, the city is home to the only Wonder of the Ancient World still intact—the Great Pyramids of Giza.
+Today, the city is home to the only Wonder of the Ancient World still intact—the Great Pyramid of Giza.
 And the city’s historic district, Old Cairo, boasts the world’s highest concentration of Islamic architecture.
 In addition to these monuments, Cairo has been making efforts as a member of the UNESCO Creative City of Crafts and Folk Art to preserve its traditional craftwork heritage including glassblowing, coppersmithing, pottery, ceramics and jewelry.

 Day 3Cairo, Egypt